airbusgeo/playground-docs/deploy_playground_process/stub_change_detection/README.md

-# OneAtlas Playground processing stub
+# OneAtlas Playground Change Detection Processing Stub

 The processing stub provides a sample Python 2.7 project to implement a Playground tile process.